Pro Tips Before You Troubleshoot

 The Fix

 Use Lite Ice Cream mode for protein pints — not regular Ice Cream mode.
-If the texture is still icy after the first spin, add a tablespoon of milk and hit Re-spin.
-Most pints that seem icy just need a second spin.
+If the texture is still icy after the first spin, scrape down the sides with a spoon or knife, then add a tablespoon of milk and hit Re-spin.
+Most pints that seem icy just need a second spin — no recipe changes required.

 Start Here: Top-Rated Powders for Ninja Creami